AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 The original source code is available from the publisher's website at http://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/building-high-integrity-applications-spark

+.. rubric:: ``tagged_stacks``

+This example features an abstract view of a stack, represented as an abstract tagged type with abstract primitives, as well as two concrete stack implementations deriving from this abstract root.
+A procedure ``Test_Stack`` defined on any object of the type hierarchy uses dispatching to test any concrete stack implementation.

+Note that in this example, LSP checks
+(see :ref:`Object Oriented Programming and Liskov Substitution Principle`) are trivial as no contracts are supplied on overriding subprograms.
+The differences of behaviors between the two concrete implementations are all accounted for through calls to primitive functions in the classwide contracts.

+Also note that we did not provide any loop invariants on the loops of ``Test_Stack``.
+Instead we rely on
+:ref:`Automatic Unrolling of Simple For-Loops` to verify the procedure.

+|GNATprove| proves all checks on this program.

 .. rubric:: ``tetris``

 This program implements a simple version of the game of Tetris.
 An invariant of